Short-Term Disability in Texas: Application Requirements

 If you do not have coverage, you cannot file a short-term disability claim to replace lost income.
 Fortunately, you may be eligible for other state-supported benefits based on your lower projected income.

-Government money for bills and personal use could be available to reduce expenses.
+Government benefits are free money for personal expenses.
 Low-income families can present estimated future earnings on alternative benefit applications.
 These programs could keep your household afloat while recovering from an accident or sickness.

 State Insurance